Olatoye-Daramola/shakoTechPaymentRouter/README.md

 ### Running the application
 1. clone the repository
-1. run your application
+2. run your application
-2. yeah, it's that straightforward...provided that you have JDK installed on your machine.

 ```sh
 gradlew bootRun
 ```
+3. Note that you must have the Java JRE library on your machine.

 ### Create user
 ```sh
 curl --location 'http://localhost:8082/api/v1/users/create' \